Our Research Team:

 A Commitment to Translational Research

 Translational research (“bench-to-bedside”) efforts promote the extension of new developments from basic science research laboratories to the clinic, where they may help patients.
-In our David Joseph Jurist Center for Research and through our affiliations with Georgetown’s Lombardi Cancer Center, the Stevens Institute of Technology in New Jersey, and Memorial Sloan Kettering, we are dedicated to translational research.
+In our David Joseph Jurist Center for Research and through our affiliations with Georgetown’s Lombardi Comprehensive Cancer Center and the Stevens Institute of Technology in New Jersey, we are dedicated to translational research.
 Our scientists are studying epigenetic factors that affect various cancers, novel approaches to improve outcomes following hematopoietic stem cell transplantation, and how immunotherapy can be influenced by immune cells and the microbiome.
 We are also opening a comprehensive translational science center and a new medical school in collaboration with Seton Hall University, in Nutley, New Jersey, at the former location of Hoffmann-La Roche.

 Embracing Precision Medicine